Physical Properties of Gas Molecules

 Vt = K2 T

 ∴ V ∝ T

-According to the above relation, Charles law states as, at constant pressure, the volume of a given mass of gases is directly proportional to its kelvin temperature.
+According to the above formula, Charles law states as, at constant pressure, the volume of a given mass of gases is directly proportional to its kelvin temperature.

-A typical variation of volume of gas with a change in its kelvin temperature a straight line plot is obtained.
-These plots are known as isobars.
+A typical property of the volume of gases with a change in its kelvin temperature a straight-line graph is obtained.
+These graphs are known as isobars.
 Thus the general term isobar, which means at constant pressure assigned to these plots.

 Since volume is directly proportional to its kelvin temperature.
 Thus the volume is theoretically zero at zero kelvin or – 2730C.

 This is hypothetical because the gas molecules have physical properties to form liquid and then solid before this low temperature of gases reached.
 In reality, no substance exists as gases at the temperature near kelvin zero.